-RECOMMENDATION TO COUNCIL: That the Council note the Internal Audit Annual Report 2020-2021, and adopt the recommendations and timescales as contained in that Report.
+RECOMMENDATION TO COUNCIL: That the Council note the Internal Audit Annual Report 2022-2023, and adopt the recommendations and timescales as contained in that Report.

-15 ANNUAL REVIEW OF EFFECTIVENESS OF SYSTEM OF INTERNAL CONTROL
+17 ANNUAL REVIEW OF EFFECTIVENESS OF SYSTEM OF INTERNAL CONTROL

 Members undertook a review of the effectiveness of the System of Internal Control as required by Regulation 5 of the Accounts and Audit Regulations 2015 (Internal Audit).
-The Town Clerk commended the work of the Internal Auditor and Finance Officer and the assistance and surety they brought to his role as RFO.
+The Town Clerk commended the Internal Auditor for his knowledge, professionalism and commitment.